Paralympics chief Andrew Parsons: 'We understand our responsibility' | DW | 01.03.2022

 In the days following the call by the International Olympic Committee (IOC) for sports federations to bar athletes and officials from Russia and Belarus from competition, as well as FIFA's and UEFA's joint decision to suspend Russia, attention is now turning to the International Paralympic Committee (IPC).

+Pressure has also come from the Global Athlete movement, which has called both on the IOC and the IPC to impose "strong sanctions" on Russia.

+"Your lack of action will send a message to every athlete in the world that you have chosen Russia and Belarus interests over athlete interests.
+Your legacy will be defined by your actions," the Global Athlete movement wrote in an open letter.

-Just days before the Winter Paralympic Games open in Beijing, the IPC, led by its president Andrew Parsons, will be forced to make some tough decisions at a board meeting that's been scheduled for Wednesday.
+So just days before the Winter Paralympic Games open in Beijing, the IPC, led by its president, Andrew Parsons, will be forced to make some tough decisions at a board meeting that's been scheduled for Wednesday.

 Speaking to DW from Beijing around 24 hours before that meeting, the IPC president refused to be drawn on whether the organization would follow suit with other international sports governing bodies and ban Russian athletes from taking part in the Paralympics, which kick off on Friday.